cproctor/qualitative-coding/README.md

 Displays all occurences of the provided code(s).
 With the `--recursive` option, also includes child codes in the codebook's tree of codes.
 Note that a code may appear multiple times in the codebook; in this case, the `--recursive` option will search for all children of all instances.
 When you want to grab text for a quotation, use the `--textonly` option.
-The `--files` option lets you filter which corpus files to search.
+The `--pattern` option lets you filter which corpus files to search, and `--invert` can invert the selection.

     $ qc find math science art --recursive